(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 But be forewarned: There is no permanent solution to anything, including our need to love and be loved.
 When an individual feels they no longer belong in a place that once felt like home, it is their emotional intelligence informing them that life’s process needs them elsewhere.
 Above all, beware of lifetime solutions, because the human spirit lives in the moment; thus, permanence inevitably becomes a spiritual trap.

 Social primates form emotional bonds to ensure their material survival.
 In this way, family relationships are crucial to their sense of wellbeing.
 But the intellectual mind does not understand why feelings exist, much less that their principal purpose is to maintain life-sustaining order.
 So, when the written word came along, the intellectual mind innocently insisted on rules.
 Once rules regarding deportment and personal responsibilities are introduced, people begin to judge each other as good or evil, based on their willingness to comply.
 Spiritual obligations, through which people had previously found pleasure in taking care of one another, were ignored for the sake of passing the test of righteousness.
 Consequently, all obligations become legal.
-Suddenly, survival became a solitary pursuit, even though what had been our sisters and brothers were still there—but not for long.
+Suddenly, survival became a solitary pursuit, even though our sisters and brothers were still there—but not for long.

 When survival becomes a personal affair, we offend each other’s souls with our presence.
 What is the offense, you ask?
 If the human spirit could put it into words, it would probably go something like this: “If we aren’t here to help each other survive, then what in the hell are we doing here?
 Because of this spiritual insult, all cultures in which obligations are prescribed eventually disintegrate, including cults, communes, and nation-states.
 In civilized cultures, we still tolerate each other in public settings because we must make a living.
 Sometimes, we can even be friends, but those are becoming increasingly scarce these days.
 As for our ability to live with others, the very minimal requirement for mutual support, the spiritual insult of modern life has reached the point that most of our spirits will not tolerate living together under any pretense, even to raise children.